MIMO TDS-OFDM for Underwater Acoustic Communication with Turbo Equalization

 Keywords and Phrases

-Channel estimation; Decision support systems; Efficiency; Equalizers; Frequency division multiplexing; Frequency estimation; Local area networks; MIMO systems; Multiplexing; Transmissions; Underwater acoustics; Error performance; OFDM transmission; TDS-OFDM; Time-domain synchronous orthogonal frequency division multiplexing; Training sequences; Turbo equalizations; Underwater acoustic communications; Underwater pools; Orthogonal frequency division multiplexing; Decision-aided channel estimation; Multiple-input multiple-output (MIMO); Time-domain synchronous orthogonal frequency division multiplexing (TDS-OFDM)
+Channel estimation; Decision support systems; Efficiency; Equalizers; Frequency division multiplexing; Frequency estimation; Local area networks; MIMO systems; Multiplexing; Transmissions; Underwater acoustics; Error performance; OFDM transmission; TDS-OFDM; Time-domain synchronous orthogonal frequency division multiplexing; Training sequences; Turbo equalizations; Underwater acoustic communications; Underwater pools; Orthogonal frequency division multiplexing; Decision-aided channel estimation; Multiple-input multiple-output (MIMO)

 International Standard Book Number (ISBN)